 Fáskrúðsfjörður – an Icelandic fishing village, un peu français

-From Reyðarfjörður there are 19 km / 12 mi to the village by Fáskrúðsfjörður fjord, the next fjord to the south.
-There you'll find a unique museum and other relics depicting the lives of French sailors, who fished in Icelandic waters in the latter half of the 19th century and into the 20th century, and were based in this fjord.
+From Reyðarfjörður there are 19 km/12 mi to the village by Fáskrúðsfjörður fjord, the next fjord to the south.
+There you'll find a unique museum and other relics depicting the lives of French sailors, who were based there and fished in Icelandic waters in the latter half of the 19th century and into the 20th century.
 If you travel along the fjord, you’ll find fine roads on both sides, running through an enchanting and beautiful area, offering great opportunities to enjoy this part of Icelandic nature at its best.

 Hosts: Berglind and Sævar